-Unlocked Graduates is now registering interest for applications to our 2019 cohort, beginning in July 2019.
+Unlocked Graduates is now open for applications to our 2019 cohort, beginning in July 2019.

 Our unique two-year leadership development programme is an exciting opportunity for you to acquire skills and experience that will be valuable in a variety of roles, and to make an important contribution to a serious problem in the UK.

 If your application is successful, you will be invited to an assessment centre.
-These typically run from the end of November and you will be offered a choice of dates.
+These typically run from the end of November and you will be offered a number of dates to choose from.
+Please bear in mind that we recruit on a rolling basis so it is best to come to an earlier assessment centre if you can.

 At the assessment centre you will complete a number of activities.
-These are designed to assess you against the attributes that we look for in candidates and also to give you an insight into the role of a prison officer and the Unlocked programme.
-Activities will include an interview, role play and a group-based task.
-You will be assessed by experienced professionals and meet individuals who have experience of the prison system.
+These are designed to assess you against the attributes that we look for in candidates and also to give you an insight into the role of a prison officer and the Unlocked Graduates programme.
+You are not required to have any prior knowledge of the prison system in order to be successful at our assessment centre.
+Activities will include the following:

 The assessment centre is the final stage of the process and you will find out within two weeks of attending if you have been successful.